SMAC-Group/course_intro_statistics/slides/chapter1_02.md

 ```r
 names(grand_slam_win)[1:2]
 ```
-will here return
+which will return:
 ```out
 [1] "Andy Murray"  "Rafael Nadal"
 ```

 ---

-Then subsetting can also be made using the names of the elements:
+We can also subset using the names of the elements:

 ```r
 grand_slam_win[2]